Reds vs. Red Sox Player Props Betting Odds

 Verdugo Stats

-- Alex Verdugo has 16 doubles, a triple, five home runs, 20 walks and 21 RBI (58 total hits).
-He has swiped three bases.
+- Alex Verdugo has 60 hits with 16 doubles, a triple, five home runs, 20 walks and 21 RBI.
+He's also stolen three bases.

 Verdugo Recent Games